Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 * FIX: Monitoring module integration, when configured with Custom Vars (#381)

 ### Internals
-* FEATURES: SOAP-mapped classes support dynamic properties for PHP 8.2 (#430)
+* FEATURE: SOAP-mapped classes support dynamic properties for PHP 8.2 (#430)
+* FEATURE: Guest Disk information is being kept for powered off VMs (#434)

 ### Fixed issues
 * You can find issues and feature requests related to this release on our